MafCiv/SckitLearn-StudyNotes/README.md

 ### SckitLearn-StudyNotes

-To be used as cheat sheet and examples of use.
+Personal notes to be used as examples of use of Sckit-Learn.

 It will cover the following topics: